John Kennedy (radio broadcaster)

-John Kennedy (born 1 June 1965) is a British DJ and radio presenter and podcast host, best known for his longstanding role as the host of the music show X-Posure on Radio X and for the music podcast Tape Notes.
+John Kennedy (born 1 June 1965) is a British radio presenter, DJ and podcast host.
+He is best known for his longstanding role as the host of the music show X-Posure on Radio X and for the music podcast Tape Notes.

 Kennedy is cited as being the first to give radio play to numerous artists including Adele, The xx, Razorlight, Kate Nash, The Ting Tings, The Futureheads, Dan le Sac Vs Scroobius Pip and Mumford & Sons.

 Career

 Radio

 Kennedy initially worked as a disc jockey regularly holding club nights while studying at University in Norwich.
 Following this, he undertook a media course run by Community Service Volunteers in South East London where he was given the opportunity to begin broadcasting a music show on Radio Thamesmead (later renamed RTM Radio).
 His show ‘Sharp As A Needle’ was named after the Barmy Army track of the same name was broadcast weekly across London and Kent.

 In 1991, Kennedy met Sammy Jacobs, a former pirate broadcaster and radio controller at Reading Festival, who had just obtained a restricted service license to operate XFM radio station.
 After taking on a slot within the Reading Festival Radio Presenter Team, Kennedy was hired by Jacobs for his new channel, XFM (now Radio X).

-Radio X gained its FM licence and became full time on 1 September 1997 with Kennedy's first broadcast following in 1999.
+XFM gained its FM licence and became full time on 1 September 1997 with Kennedy's first broadcast following in 1999.
 Kennedy is the only member of the current presenting team who has been with the station continuously throughout its years and hosts its longest-running specialist show.